 We believe in raising the standard of Aloha globally, in using creativity and innovation to promote and empower other local, national and international groups working towards ocean conservation.

-Kai Palaoa founder (Kealoha Pisciotta) and Ms. Roxanne Kapuaimohalaikalani Stewart also continue to participate as volunteers with the Hilo Marine Mammal Response Network (HMMRN) and the Dolphin Rehabilitation Center, providing cultural training, including protocol for providing care and comfort to Palaoa (cetaceans) that become stranded, injured and/or placed in a rehabilitation facility for eventual release back into the wild.
-See Roxy and Kealoha helping Kamaui (a rare Blainville’s Beaked Whale) and read more about the HMMRN Volunteers at the Dolphin Rehabilitation Facility in the Hawaiian Airlines Hana Hou magazine article titled “Saving Kanaloa” by Ms. Janice Crowl by clicking here.
+Kai Palaoa founder (Kealoha Pisciotta) and Ms. Roxanne Kapuaimohalaikalani Stewart worked as volunteers with the Hilo Marine Mammal Response Network (HMMRN) and the Dolphin Rehabilitation Center, providing cultural training, including protocol for providing care and comfort to Palaoa (cetaceans) that become stranded, injured and/or placed in a rehabilitation facility for eventual release back into the wild.
+See Roxy and Kealoha helping Kamaui (a rare Blainville’s Beaked Whale) and read more about the HMMRN Volunteers at the Dolphin Rehabilitation Facility in the Hawaiian Airlines Hana Hou magazine article titled “Saving Kanaloa” by Ms. Janice Crowl.

 Photo’s courtesy of Elyse Butler.
 Please check out more of Elyse’s beautiful photographs at: http://www.elysebutler.blogspot.com.

 The beautiful music playing courtesy of Kutira and Raphael from the CD “The Calling” please learn more about them at www.KahuaRecords.com